The Buddhist Path vs. Modal Path Ethics

 Another supplementary note to Modal Path Ethics.

 During the research and development of Modal Path Ethics, I spent about a year practicing within the Buddhist tradition.
-This is worth stating at the outset because it affects how this essay engages this subject.
-This is the view of someone who took the tradition seriously enough to practice it, learned enough from it that the framework bears its influence in some ways I want to name, and arrived at positions that do still drastically diverge from and disagree with Buddhist philosophy in specific respects I also want to articulate, and why.
+This is the view of someone who took this tradition seriously enough to practice it, learned enough from it (still in only one year) that the framework bears its influence in some ways I want to call out, and arrived at positions that do still drastically diverge from and openly disagree with Buddhist philosophy in specific respects I also want to explain.

 Buddhism is also certainly not a single tradition.
 The Theravada, Mahayana, and Vajrayana streams have developed distinct philosophical positions across more than two millennia, and even within each stream there are schools with significant internal disagreements.
 This essay and my research focus on the philosophical core that most schools share, with particular attention to the Madhyamaka tradition of Nagarjuna and his commentators, since that is where the structural affinities with Modal Path Ethics actually run the deepest.
-Readers formed by other Buddhist schools will find points where the essay's treatment is therefore less accurate to their specific tradition than it could be, which is a real limitation here.
+Readers formed by other Buddhist schools will therefore find points where the essay's treatment is less accurate to their specific tradition than it could be.

 Nagarjuna's Madhyamaka philosophy, developed in the second century in texts like the Mulamadhyamakakarika, takes dependent origination further through the analysis of emptiness, sunyata.
-His claim is that dependent origination properly understood implies emptiness: if things exist only in dependence on conditions, they have no independent self-nature, no svabhava, no intrinsic essence that makes them what they are apart from their relational constitution.
-This is not a nihilistic claim that nothing exists.
-It is a very precise philosophical claim about the mode of existence: things exist relationally rather than independently, conventionally rather than ultimately.
+His claim is that dependent origination properly understood already implies emptiness: if things exist only in dependence on conditions, they have no independent self-nature, or svabhava; no actual intrinsic essence that makes them what they are apart from their relational constitution.
+This is a very precise extension of the last claim: things exist relationally rather than independently and conventionally rather than ultimately.

 The Four Noble Truths, the foundational teaching attributed to the Buddha, articulate a specific analysis of suffering and its cessation.

-The second identifies the cause of dukkha in tanha, craving or attachment.
+The second identifies the cause of dukkha in tanha, which means craving or attachment.

 The third affirms that cessation of dukkha is possible through the cessation of its causes.

-The fourth prescribes the Eightfold Path as the practice that leads to such cessation.
+The fourth then prescribes the Eightfold Path as the practice that leads to such cessation.

 Dukkha is more a description of the condition of samsaric existence than an actual definition of moral harm, and the tradition has developed very sophisticated resources for discussing harms that are not themselves reducible to experiential suffering.